Minority Report (film): Plot

-Anderton returns to Precrime and kidnaps Agatha, described by Hineman as the most clairvoyant precog, shutting down the group-mind on which Precrime depends.
-Anderton and Agatha track Crow to a hotel room and find photos of children, including Sean; Anderton accuses Crow of killing Sean and nearly kills him, but relents at the last moment.
-Crow then claims he was hired to plant the photos and begs Anderton to kill him, saying that his family was to be paid after his death.
+After undergoing eye transplant surgery to evade the retinal scanners installed all over the city, Anderton returns to Precrime.
+Using his removed old eyes, which he kept after the transplant surgery, he enters the Temple where the precogs are kept and kidnaps Agatha, shutting down the group-mind on which Precrime depends.
+With the assistance of a cybercriminal, Anderton searches Agatha's memories but fails to find a minority report for Crow's murder.
+However, he finds and downloads her memories of Anne's death.
+The two track Crow to a hotel room and find photos of many children, including his son Sean.
+Anderton accuses Crow of killing Sean and nearly kills him but relents at the last moment to place him under arrest.
+Crow then claims he was hired to plant the photos and begs Anderton to kill him, saying that his family will only be paid if he dies.
 When Anderton still refuses, Crow kills himself in a manner similar to the precogs' vision of Anderton killing him.